Chicken and Dumplings

 Raised privileged in Virginia, Mary Randolph wrote the Virginia House-wife in 1824.
 She was well known in Richmond for her lavish hospitality.
 Her good fortune would change when the US President Thomas Jefferson (who was also her brother’s father-in-law) called her husband a dreadful word, a Federalist, and swiftly removed him from a lucrative working arrangement.
 The Federalists were the first (short lived) political party in America, led by Alexander Hamilton.
-This group had a belief in a strong government and financial credibility, which conflicted with the President.
+This group had a belief in a strong government and financial credibility, which conflicted with the President's political views.
 The immensely popular musical Hamilton covered this topic well, pointing out the opposing political views between Hamilton and Jefferson.
 The Randolph’s never recovered financially and moved outside Washington DC.
 Despite her husband’s fall from grace and their financial situation, Mary was known as one of the best cooks in Virginia, though in all honesty she was more of a practitioner, the cooking was conducted by help in the kitchen.
 Tapping into her cultural influences, likely credited to her affluent childhood, she found her creative voice by using a bounty of fresh fruits and vegetables grown in the ideal growing conditions of Virginia.

 Mary felt that the recipes from the European cookbooks were fussy and too complicated.
 She also pointed that the end results of the recipes were inconsistent due to a lack of standardized measurements.
 All the cookbooks published at the time from Europe did not specifically supply how much to use of a particular ingredient, only what to use and how to cook it.
 In the preface of her book, she wrote “The difficulties I encountered when I first entered on the duties of a house-keeping life, from the want of books sufficiently clear and concise to impart knowledge to a Tyro (novice), compelled me to study the subject, and by actual experiment to reduce everything in the culinary line, to proper weights and measures."
 Her cookbook was revolutionary.
 Cuisine in America was becoming more sophisticated, weaving several food cultures together, giving way for Mary to present an authentic American cuisine cookbook.
 Her recipes displayed the cultural interweaving of America, with influences from France, Southern Creole, Italy, Spain, the West Indies, Africa and, of course, England.
 Towards the end of this new American cookbook was a recipe, though not with the most tempting name, “Paste for Meat Dumpling”.
 This recipe was the first documented version of Chicken and Dumplings in an American cookbook.
 Her recipe included suet (hard fat from beef or mutton), flour, salt, milk, butter to make the biscuit, which is layered on meat and gravy.